reactjs/react.dev/content/tutorial/tutorial.md

 ### Why Immutability Is Important

-In the previous code example, we suggested that you use the `.slice()` operator to create a copy of the `squares` array to modify instead of modifying the existing array.
+[An immutable object](https://en.wikipedia.org/wiki/Immutable_object) is an object whose state cannot be **modified** after it is created.
+In the previous code example, we suggested that you use the `.slice()` operator to **create a copy of the `squares` array to modify instead of modifying the existing array**.
 We'll now discuss immutability and why immutability is important to learn.

 There are generally two approaches to changing data.
 The first approach is to *mutate* the data by directly changing the data's values.
 The second approach is to replace the data with a new copy which has the desired changes.